gilbertossoares/ai-foundry-workshop/labs/english/lab1/README.md

 ## Overview

-In this laboratory, you will take the first steps with Azure OpenAI Service, from initial configuration to executing practical tasks including API calls, response analysis, embedding generation, image processing, and exploring other models available in Azure AI Foundry.
+In this laboratory, you will take the first steps with Azure OpenAI Service, learning from initial configuration to advanced practical tasks.
+The lab covers API calls, detailed response analysis, embedding generation, image processing with multimodal models, and exploration of other LLM models available in Azure AI Foundry.

 ## Objectives

-- Configure and connect with Azure OpenAI Service
+- ✅ Configure and connect with Azure OpenAI Service
-- Perform basic and advanced calls to the chat completions API
+- ✅ Perform basic and advanced calls to the chat completions API
-- Analyze API responses in detail
+- ✅ Analyze API responses and metadata in detail
-- Generate and work with text embeddings
+- ✅ Generate and work with text embeddings for semantic analysis
-- Process images using multimodal models
+- ✅ Process images using multimodal models (computer vision)
-- Explore other LLM models available in Azure AI Foundry
+- ✅ Explore other LLM models available in Azure AI Foundry
+- ✅ Complete practical activities to consolidate learning

 ## Prerequisites

 - Azure account with access to Azure OpenAI Service
-- Environment variables configured in the `.env` file
+- Environment variables configured in the `.env` file at project root
 - Basic Python knowledge
 - Access to Azure AI Foundry